 To our surprise, it's quite difficult to find a comprehensive post on how to prepare fresh jackfruit and cook it to perfection.

-That's precisely why we made this carnitas recipe with jackfruit.
+That's precisely why we made this jackfruit carnitas recipe.
 Seriously, we don't care whether you're vegan or not, you will be shocked at how tender and flavorful everything turns out.

 What are carnitas?